grafana/grafana/contribute/backend/style-guide.md

 Use respectively [`assert.*`](https://github.com/stretchr/testify#assert-package) functions to make assertions that should _not_ halt the test ("soft checks") and [`require.*`](https://github.com/stretchr/testify#require-package) functions to make assertions that _should_ halt the test ("hard checks").
-Typically you want to use the latter type of check to assert that errors have or have not happened, since continuing the test after such an assertion fails is chaotic (the system under test will be in an undefined state) and you'll often have segfaults in practice.
+Typically, you want to use the latter type of check to assert that errors have or have not happened, since continuing the test after such an assertion fails is chaotic (the system under test will be in an undefined state) and you'll often have segfaults in practice.